On Being a (Young) Woman in Technology

 I woke up at 6am for a call the other day only to open my email and be greeted by a note from a senior sales executive.
 It opened with a condescending, “Hey girl,” and proceeded to outline how I wasn’t being aggressive enough with bringing a new product to market and that I should call him so we could discuss further.

 First time for everything.
-I didn’t know if I was more taken aback by being called slow and passive or being addressed as “hey girl”.
-As is typical for women in the industry, I’ve often been called too aggressive, unduly assertive, or bluntly that I need to work on softening my tone.
+I didn’t know if I was more taken aback by being called slow and passive or being addressed as “hey girl”. for women in the industry, I’ve often been called too aggressive, unduly assertive, or bluntly that I need to work on softening my tone.

 Shocker – I wasn’t in a rush to call him.
 In fact, I never did.
 However, I quickly responded to note that in fact it was his team that was causing the delay, and that P.S. – in the future, “Alyssa” worked better than “Hey girl.”
 This interaction is similar to many I’ve had and unfortunately seems to be the norm amongst my female colleagues.